metajinomics/metajinomics.github.io/about.md

 ![Choi family - End of 2014]({{ site.imagesurl }}/IMG_2564web.JPG "Choi family - End of 2014")

-The best place to start is with [my free newsletter]({{ site.baseurl }}/newsletter/) where I deliver articles twice per month that will help you get hired as a web developer.

 ## My Recent Projects

 [**Carbon and Nitrogen cycling**](https://github.com/metajinomics/metajinomics.github.io)